section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ##### Fix WordPress SQLi Attack: Vital updates

 Updates for your WordPress site are very vital in keeping ahead of the day to day vulnerabilities.
 Make sure to update your WordPress Core files often as well as your theme and plugins.
-Avoid using nulled themes on your WP site.
+Avoid using [nulled themes or nulled plugins](https://wordpress.stackexchange.com/questions/232041/what-are-nulled-themes/) on your WP site.
 Also, make sure to use reputable plugins on your site.

 ##### Fix WordPress SQLi Attack: Use a Firewall